Critical Language Scholarship Program: Selection process

 All applicants are initially read by two outside academic readers, and the top applications are reviewed by panels of academics and experts in the area and language.
 Applicants recommended for selection are forwarded to the U.S. Department of State for final approval.
 After notification, selected participants will be required to complete a language evaluation.
 Selected applicants will be assigned to a CLS institute site by mid to late April based on language evaluation results along with information provided in the online application.

 Program details

-The program begins with a two-day pre-departure orientation in Washington, D.C.
-Immediately following the orientation program, students are flown to their respective locations where they delve into the intensive language programs.
-The program itself involves approximately 20 hours a week of formal language instruction.
+The program begins with a virtual pre-departure orientation in the weeks leading up to the program.
+Students are flown to their respective locations where they delve into the intensive language programs.
+The program itself involves approximately 15 hours a week of formal language instruction.
 In addition, CLS participants engage in a variety of language enhancement activities, including conversation partners, guest lectures, film viewings, host family visits (some sites), and cultural excursions.
 Some institutes require students to take a language pledge, which requires students to speak in the target language at designated times.
 Upon completing the program, students are asked to provide feedback and participate in post-program language testing.

+Program in Turkey

+In 2022 and 2023, participants in the CLS Turkish Institute had 20 per week of class in groups of 4-5 students at the Tömer Institute in Ankara, as well as 8 hours of required meetings with one-on-one language partners and an extra one-on-one session with their teachers.
+In addition, they had approximately one hour of homework each evening.
+Program-led excursions included Konya, locations around Ankara, and Cappadocia, though participants could travel on their own during free weekends with director approval.